-The Rocco Laboratory, part of The Ohio State University Comprehensive Cancer Center and the Department of Otolaryngology-Head and Neck Surgery at Ohio State, studies the development and consequences of intra-tumor heterogeneity, or the differences among cancer cells within a tumor.
+The Rocco Laboratory, part of the OSUCCC – James and the Department of Otolaryngology-Head and Neck Surgery at Ohio State, studies the development and consequences of intra-tumor heterogeneity, the differences among cancer cells within a tumor.
 Intra-tumor heterogeneity lies at the core of cancer treatment resistance.
 Even if only a single cancer cell develops the ability to escape from the primary tumor site or becomes resistant to radiation, to standard or targeted chemotherapy, or to immunotherapy, that cell might regrow a tumor after therapy removes all the other cancer cells.
-The Rocco lab explores all aspects of intra-tumor heterogeneity in an attempt to develop new approaches that can turn it from a therapeutic barrier to a target for therapy.
+The Rocco lab explores all aspects of intra-tumor heterogeneity, in an attempt to develop new approaches that can turn it from a barrier to therapeutic success into a target for therapy.

-James Rocco, MD, PhD, began his translational research laboratory in 1999 at the Massachusetts Eye and Ear Infirmary and Massachusetts General Hospital (MGH).
+Dr. Rocco began his translational research laboratory in 1999 at the Massachusetts Eye and Ear Infirmary and Massachusetts General Hospital (MGH).
 His early basic-science work on the regulation of tumor cell death following chemotherapy led him to translational work that identified the protein Bcl2 as a marker of poor response to standard therapy for oropharyngeal cancer.
-His National Institutes of Health-supported laboratory then developed the first simple and general way to measure intra-tumor heterogeneity and used it to show that high heterogeneity is associated with poor outcome in head and neck cancer.
+His NIH-supported laboratory then developed the first simple and general way to measure intra-tumor heterogeneity, and used it to show that high heterogeneity was associated with poor outcome in head and neck cancer.
 He moved his laboratory to Ohio State in 2015.

-The faculty, students and staff of the Rocco laboratory have substantial expertise ranging from cellular and molecular biology to translational and clinical research.
+The faculty, students, and staff of the Rocco laboratory have a wide range of expertise ranging from cellular and molecular biology to translational and clinical research.
 Although the laboratory focuses on head and neck cancer, Dr. Rocco’s clinical specialty, its work has already helped to advance research on other types of cancer.
-The laboratory thus provides a balanced mix of basic and translational science projects that offers many research opportunities.
+The laboratory thus provides a balanced mix of basic and translational science projects that offers many unique research opportunities.
 Current work in the laboratory includes:

 - Learning how genetic differences develop and are maintained among cancer cells in a tumor, providing a reservoir of cancer cells that might be resistant to particular therapies;